Nchekwa

 - Match any PDF:

-- Match files starting with “scan”:
+*.pdf - Match files starting with “scan”:

-- Character class:
+scan* - Character class:

-- Escape a literal
+report[0-9].txt - Escape a literal

-(nke a bụ ezigbo mgbe ị na-etinye brackets dịka karakter)
+[:\[(nke a bụ ezigbo mgbe ị na-etinye brackets dịka karakter)

 Notes